 II.
-The RL10 LIQUID HYDROGEN ROCKET ENGINE Page 2
+THE RL10 LIQUID HYDROGEN ROCKET ENGINE

-The RL10, which powers the National Aeronautics and Space Administration's Saturn S-IV, is the newest propulsion system to be put to work in advancing our nation's space effort.
-On November 27, 1963, a pair of RL10's successfully powered a five-ton Centaur space vehicle in earth orbit in the first flight demonstration of the outer space powerplant which uses highenergy liquid hydrogen as fuel.
-A six-engine cluster of RL10's, generating a total of 90,000 pounds of thrust, powers the Saturn S-IV stage.
-The 15,000pound-thrust engine was designed and developed for NASA's Marshall Space Flight Center at Pratt & Whitney Aircraft's Florida Research and Development Center, 20 miles northwest of West Palm Beach.
+The RL10, powerplant for the National Aeronautics and Space Administration's Centaur and Saturn S-IV space vehicles, is the nation's first flightproven rocket engine burning high-energy liquid hydrogen fuel.
+On November 27, 1963, a pair of RL10s successfully boosted a Centaur space vehicle into orbit around the Earth in the first flight demonstration of this outer space powerplant.
+Two months later, on January 29, 1964, a six-engine cluster of RL10s, generating a total of 90,000 pounds of thrust, propelled a 37,700-pound payload into orbit to culminate the first test flight of the Saturn S-IV stage, which pioneered hydrogen technology on the towering Saturn I booster.
+RL10s have an important role in the U. S. lunar exploration program with the assignment of boosting the Surveyor spacecraft to the Moon to gather information prior to landings by astronauts.
+The 15,000-pound-thrust RL10 was designed and developed for NASA's Marshall Space Flight Center at Pratt & Whitney Aircraft's Florida Research and Development Center.

 Less than seven months after the starting date of the contract in mid-October 1958, the first RL10 thrust chamber was tested.
 The official Preliminary Flight Rating Test was completed successfully in the record time of three years after beginning initial engine design.
-In the development program, the RL10 has completed more than 4,500 firings for an accumulated firing time of more than 170 hours.
-Many endurance tests have been conducted with the engine, with one firing lasting 28 minutes, approximately four times the mission requirements for engine burn in the Saturn S-IV program.
+In the continuing development program, the RL10 has completed more than 6,600 firings for an accumulated firing time of more than 260 hours.
+Individual engines have been fired more than 70 times without maintenance -- equivalent to 10 round trips to the Moon.

-While the RL10 resembles other rocket engines outwardly, internally it contains many advances in state-of-the-art design, among them the method by which it obtains multiple utilization from its fuel.
-The liquid hydrogen at $-423^{\circ}$ F plays two roles before it is burned.
+While the RL10 resembles other rocket engines outwardly, internally it contains many advances in the state-of-the-art design, among them the method by which it obtains multiple utilization from its fuel.
+The liquid hydrogen at -423° F plays two roles before it is burned.
 In its first role, the hydrogen serves as a coolant by passing through the series of tubes which form the thrust chamber.
 In its second role, the hydrogen, which has picked up heat energy as a result of its cooling the chamber, is expanded through a turbine to provide power to pump both propellants into the system.